How to switch to EmailOctopus

 Recreate your automated sequences

-You can recreate your automation messages by setting up an automated workflow and adding automated campaigns to it.
-If you'd like to keep your campaign design, you can copy its HTML code and paste it into our Classic editor.
-Alternatively, you can design it from scratch with our Drag and drop editor.
-If you're using your own code, we'd recommend testing it to make sure all the images work and the campaign appears correctly on web and mobile.
+You can also design your email from scratch with our Drag and drop editor and set up your Branding, which you'll be able to reuse in all templates.
+If you're using your own code, we'd recommend testing it to make sure all the images work, and the email appears correctly on web and mobile.

-When setting up an automated campaign you can choose whether it should be sent to the imported contacts – you might want to keep it off if you're adding contacts who have already received it (you can switch it on later).
+When setting up an automation, you can choose whether it should be sent to imported contacts – you might want to keep this setting off if you're adding contacts who have already received it (you can switch it on later).

 You can integrate your forms using our API, or set up new ones.
-If you're using WordPress you can check our official plugin, otherwise, we'd recommend setting up an embedded form or a landing page which you can create within your Dashboard.
+If you're using WordPress you can check our official plugin, otherwise, we'd recommend setting up a form or a landing page that you can create within your Dashboard.

 If you'd like to enable double opt-in for your list, you can switch it on within your list.